-The site now occupied by the Friars was formerly occupied by the Carmelite Friary of the White Friars of Chester.
+However, going back yet further: The site was formerly occupied by the Carmelite Friary of the White Friars of Chester.
 The Friary was established in about 1290 and survived until the Dissolution of the Monasteries.

 By 1651, John Earl of Bridgewater held the site and one of the tenants of the property was Giles Vanbrugh, a sugar refiner who took the property on in 1667.
-His son lived in the property from the age of three, went on to be knighted as Sir John Vanbrugh and became the greatest architect of the Georgian period designing in particular Castle Howard and Blenheim Palace.
+His son lived in the property from the age of three and went on to be knighted as Sir John Vanbrugh – one the greatest architects of the Georgian era – he designed, in particular, Castle Howard and Blenheim Palace.

 It is uncertain who erected the present building called Friars but it can be seen from the outside that the building was probably built in 1742.

 Birch Cullimore began trading from Friars in 1792.
 The firm began under a solicitor called Massey.

 The solicitors’ practice has continued in the building at 20 White Friars ever since that date.
 In the 1860s, Henry Birch and John Cullimore became partners and the firm acquired their name and the subsequent services of their sons and grandsons.
 Rae Cullimore and Harry Birch retired from the partnership in the 1980s.

 In about 1912, one of the partners in Birch Cullimore first became Under Sheriff for the County of Cheshire and those duties have been carried out from the office ever since.
 To this day we are the office of the Under Sheriff for the County of Cheshire and the City of Chester and currently John Arnold, one of our Directors, is the Under Sheriff.